CEREBRUS-MAXIMUS/Surfer-Data/src/main/Scrapers/Notion/notion.md

 1. Checks if the user is connected to Notion.
 2. Navigates through the Notion interface to reach the export dialog.
 3. Initiates the export of all workspace content.

 ## Implementation

-The Notion export process is integrated into the main application via `preloadWebview.js`:
+The Notion export process is implemented as follows:
-1. The `exportNotion()` function is imported from `notion.js`.
+1. The function checks if the current page is Notion, navigating to it if not.
-2. It's called when the 'export-website' event is received for Notion.
-3. If the user isn't connected, a 'connect-website' message is sent back.
-4. The export process is initiated through an IPC message from the main process.
+2. It verifies user authentication, prompting for sign-in if needed.
+3. The function navigates through the Notion interface by:
+   - Clicking the workspace dropdown
+   - Accessing Settings through two separate button clicks
+   - Selecting "Export all workspace content"
+   - Confirming the export
+4. The process uses `waitForElement()` to ensure UI elements are present before interacting.
+5. Error handling is implemented throughout the process.

 ## Platform-specific Considerations

-1. DOM Manipulation: The module relies on specific class names and text content to navigate the Notion interface.
+1. DOM Manipulation: The module relies on specific class names, roles, and text content to navigate the Notion interface.
-2. Timing: Fixed timeouts are used to account for page load and animation times.
+2. Timing: The `wait()` function is used to account for page load and animation times.
 3. Scrolling: Elements are scrolled into view before clicking to ensure visibility.
+4. IPC Communication: The module uses Electron's IPC to communicate with the main process for actions like connecting to the website.

 ## Future Improvements

-1. Error Handling: Implement more robust error handling for each step of the process.
+1. Error Handling: While error handling is implemented, it could be further enhanced for each step of the process.
-2. Dynamic Waiting: Replace fixed timeouts with dynamic waiting for elements to appear.
+2. Dynamic Waiting: Replace fixed waits with more dynamic waiting for elements to appear or change.
 3. Selective Export: Add options to export specific pages or sections instead of the entire workspace.
-4. Progress Tracking: Implement a way to track and report the export progress.
+4. Progress Tracking: Implement a way to track and report the export progress beyond the current step logging.